-The Walking Witness trip will follow the wartime life experiences of four Toledo-area Holocaust survivors, whose testimonies were included in the WGTE Toledo Stories film, Bearing Witness: The Voices of Our Survivors.
-Coupled with the Walking Witness Summer Institute, hosted by Bowling Green State University, the trip will empower educators to create effective curriculum for the subject area in their language arts' and social studies' classrooms.
-We are also looking for experienced media teachers to help document the experience.
-This four-week trip will include Poland, Hungary, and Greece respectively.
+The Walking Witness trip followed the wartime life experiences of four Toledo-area Holocaust survivors, whose testimonies were included in the WGTE Toledo Stories film, Bearing Witness: The Voices of Our Survivors.
+Coupled with the Bearing Witness Summer Institute, hosted by Bowling Green State University, the trip empowered educators to create effective curriculum for the subject area in their language arts' and social studies' classrooms.
+We also brought experienced media teachers to help document the experience.
+This four-week trip included Poland, Hungary, and Greece respectively.

-This program is funded by a Fulbright-Hays Group Projects Abroad (GPA) Program grant, U.S. Department of Education. www.ed.gov/programs/iegpsgpa/index.html.
+This program was funded by a Fulbright-Hays Group Projects Abroad (GPA) Program grant, U.S. Department of Education. www.ed.gov/programs/iegpsgpa/index.html.

-Prior to departure, Walking Witness participants will enroll in the Bearing Witness Summer Institute at Bowling Green State University (June 9-13 online, June 15-20, 2014 on BGSU's main campus) to prepare for the trip to East Central Europe.
-This immersive workshop covers the history of the Holocaust, with a focus on six Toledo-area survivors, as well as instruction in media documentation tools and curriculum development.
-(Information on the Bearing Witness Summer Institute will be posted here soon.)
+Prior to departure, Walking Witness participants enrolled in the Bearing Witness Summer Institute at Bowling Green State University (June 9-13 online, June 15-20, 2014 on BGSU's main campus) to prepare for the trip to East Central Europe.
+This immersive workshop covered Judaism, anti-Semitism, local history, and of course, the Holocaust - with a particular emphasis on the little-known Greek Holocaust, all with a focus on six Toledo-area survivors.
+In addition, there was instruction in media documentation tools and curriculum development.